ammicco1/binary-search-tree/readme.md

  - delete, to delete a node by key
  - search, to search a node by key

+In this example you can not insert different nodes with the same key.

 Try it with:
 ```bash
 $ make